scm-manager/scm-redmine-plugin/README.md

 Find out how this plugin can be used on the [user documentation page](https://scm-manager.org/plugins/scm-redmine-plugin/docs).

+## Local development
+When you first start the Redmine server using `docker-compose up`, you have to enable API requests for the server.
+This can be done in Redmine under "Administration" -> "Settings" -> "API" -> "Enable REST web service".

 ## Build and testing

 The plugin can be compiled and packaged with the following tasks: